Need to talk? Call 1800 882 436.

 There are several things you can do to help prevent your child from developing a UTI:

-• Practice good hygiene to prevent the spread of bacteria from the gut to the urinary tract.
-When wiping a girl’s bottom after a poo, it is important to always wipe from front to back (vagina to bottom).
+• Good personal hygiene can help prevent the spread of bacteria from your child’s gut to the urinary tract.
+It is important to always wipe bottoms from front to back in females (vagina to bottom).

-• Make sure your child is hydrated by offering them plenty of fluids to drink.
+• Make sure your child is drinks plenty of water.

-When should I take my child to see a doctor?
+When should I take my child to a doctor?

 Speak to a maternal child health nurse